vinocrzy/vinocrzy/README.md

 ## Hi there, I'm Vinoth Kanna 👋

-Currently I am working as a Full Stack Developer at Global Healthcare Billing Partners Pvt.
-Ltd., which is where my passion for design and Code converge.
-See my previous work history on LinkedIn.
-Outside of work I'm a movie freek.
-I'd love to get coffee and get to know you, so don’t hesitate to get in touch.
+I am working as a Full Stack Developer at Global Healthcare Billing Partners Pvt.
+Ltd., where my passion for design and Code converge.
+Please take a look at my previous work history on LinkedIn.
+Outside of work, I'm a movie freak.
+I'd love to get coffee and get to know you, so don’t hesitate to contact me.

 #### Short Bio